Documentation

 Using Google Ads network with the IMA HTML5 SDK

-When serving ads from Google Ads network (Google Ad Manager, AdSense for Video) you must use the IMA HTML5 SDK with our player.
+When serving advertisement from Google Ads network (Google Ad Manager, AdSense for Video) you should use the Google IMA HTML5 SDK with our player.

-ADX & AdSense for Video ads will not render with our VAST parser rmp-vast.
-Google Ad Manager ads may render with rmp-vast but we cannot guarentee full support.
-Please read our using the IMA HTML5 SDK in a WebView section for complementary information on using the IMA HTML5 SDK in a WebView.
-The choice of VAST parser is made through the adParser player setting.
+Google Ad Manager, ADX & AdSense for Video advertisement may not render with our VAST parser rmp-vast.
+We cannot guarentee full support.
+Also read our using the Google IMA HTML5 SDK in a WebView section for complementary information on using the IMA HTML5 SDK in a WebView.
+The choice of VAST parser is made through the adParser player setting ('ima' or 'rmp-vast').

 CORS settings